eternaldensity/Sandcastle-Builder/README.md

 - Larger upgrades to Dragon Forge
 - A number of small fixes
 - Factory Expansion stops at 61 runs unless 'Between the Cracks' or 'Aleph One'
+- Option to sort boosts by Price or Name (Not for the tagged items)

 ## 3.31